 When you start talking to potential agencies, have a list of questions ready.
 This helps you compare them fairly and ensures you don’t forget anything important.
 Start with the basics: How long have they been in business?
 Are they licensed and insured?
 Then, get more specific about their caregivers.
 Ask about their hiring process, background checks, and the training they provide.
 It’s also crucial to understand how they create a care plan and communicate with you about your loved one’s progress.
 Don’t forget to ask how they handle emergencies or what happens if a caregiver is sick.
 Thinking ahead will help you plan your finances for long-term care.

-Read the Service Agreement Carefully
+Always Read the Fine Print: The Service Agreement

 Before you commit, you’ll receive a service agreement.
 It might seem like a lot of legal jargon, but it’s essential to read this document from top to bottom.
 This agreement is your roadmap for the services you’ll receive.
 It should clearly outline the specific tasks the caregiver will perform, the hourly rate, and how billing works.
 Look for details on their policies for missed visits, how to change the schedule, and the process for canceling the service.
 Understanding these terms upfront helps you avoid misunderstandings later.
 As the NHS points out, this agreement protects both you and the provider.